chharvey/xmeter/README.md

 [Smashing Magazine](http://www.smashingmagazine.com/2011/03/14/technical-web-typography-guidelines-and-techniques/#tt-rhythm).)

 Every line on the page is exactly the same height (dubbed a “vertical rhythm unit” or “vru”) regardless of font size, and typographical block elements (headings, paragraphs, figures, blockquotes, lists, tables, etc.) are separated by integer multiples of that height.

 The following convention is used to preserve vertical rhythm:
 - Bottom margin is added to an element in order to push subsequent elements down the page.
 - Top padding is added to an element to push *itself* down the page.
 - Negative top margin is added to an element to pull it up the page.

 ### Modular Font Size & Leading

 Font-size of `<html>` is set to `100%` to accommodate for user agent settings.

 Units for font-size on modules should be set in `rem`s, so that their vertical typography remains the same regardless of where that module is placed (style does not depend on location).
 (`<html>` is considered a module.)
+When font-size of a module changes, the line-height should remain unchanged, so that the module is scalable.

 Within a module however, font-size on an element should be set in `em`s, so that its vertical typography scales with its parent module’s font size.
 In addition to font-size, line-height should be adjusted to maintain vertical rhythm.
-  For example, if font-size is doubled, the line-height should be halved so that the final height of each text line is unchanged.
+For example, if font-size is doubled (x2.0), the line-height should be halved (x0.5) so that the final height of each text line is unchanged.
 Xmeter’s tools do this for you automatically.

 All line-height values are unitless.
 Line-height for all inline (text-level) elements is 0.
 This preserves vertical rhythm within a block.

-Tools add styles to blocks (font-size, borders) without disrupting vertical rhythm
+Tools add styles to blocks (font-size, borders) without disrupting vertical rhythm.

 ### Base Styles

 Minor, albeit prettier, style changes for some text-level elements (from common browser defaults).

 ### Miscellaneous Tools
 - `.sprite()` sets background image sprites
 - `.delims()` sets quotes and other things
 - `.border-*-radius()` sets the border-radius on one side of a box, e.g., only the left side
+- `.transitions()` allows you to set the `transition-{property,duration,timing-function,delay}` properties all at once (semicolon-separated arguments)

 ## Changelog